-Action Number Action Description Issue/Background Statement Responsible Agency Anticipated Cost Funding Sources Timeframe Priority Addresses Current Development Addresses Future Development Hazard Addressed 2020 Status Update F2 Maintain an all Hazards public education program to educate and prepare residents for all of the hazards that impact the City of Fayetteville To educate, enhance preparedness, and resiliency of the City of Fayetteville residents through public education programs that included booths at fairs, festivals and special events, websites, brochures, school programs, and etc. City of Fayetteville Public Services Department TBD, Staff Hours Local Operating Budget Short Range Low X X All Hazards In-Progress: Cumberland County Emergency Services provides an all- hazards approach public education program.
-The department provides public education at events such as the CCS student career day, community watch meetings, via website, and other special events upon requests.
+Action Number Action Description Issue/Background Statement Responsible Agency Anticipated Cost Funding Sources Timeframe Priority Addresses Current Development Addresses Future Development Hazard Addressed 2020 Status Update all needs.
+F2 Maintain an all Hazards public education program to educate and prepare residents for all of the hazards that impact the City of Fayetteville To educate, enhance preparedness, and resiliency of the City of Fayetteville residents through public education programs that included booths at fairs, festivals and special events, websites, brochures, school programs, and etc. City of Fayetteville Emergency Management TBD, Staff Hours Local Operating Budget Short Range Low X X All Hazards In-progress: The City of Fayetteville uses a team approach: EM, Fire, Police, Stormwater (Public Services), and PWC.
+Programs include booths at fairs, festivals and special events; virtual sessions and social media; web content; school programming; community watch meetings; demonstrations and tours.
 F3 Explore the Fire Adapted Communities concept implementation in Cumberland County.
 To enhance the preparedness and resiliency of Cumberland County and its municipalities to the effects of wild land fire and urban interface, through education; programs such as Fire Wise, Ready Set Go, Community Wildfire Protection Plan; Fuel Management; local codes and ordinances.
-Emergency Management, NC Forest Service and Fire Marshalls Staff Hours Local Operating Budget and Federal Medium Range Medium X X Wildfire In-Progress: Cumberland County is currently exploring the Fire Wise program as an option for the county.
+Emergency Management, NC Forest Service and Fire Marshalls Staff Hours Local Operating Budget and Federal Medium Range Medium x x Wildfire In-Progress: Cumberland County is currently exploring the Fire Wise program as an option for the county.
 There are Community Wildfire Protection Plans in place for certain communities.
 The most recent GC Sherwood #24 Plan completed 6/30/2016.
-F4 Conduct social vulnerability analysis to identify priority needs and opportunities that will address the specific problems vulnerable populations face from all hazards, including barriers to evacuation, event-specific vulnerabilities, and impediments to recovery.
+F4 Conduct social vulnerability analysis to identify priority needs and opportunities that will address the specific problems vulnerable populations face from all hazards, including barriers to evacuation, event- specific vulnerabilities, and impediments to recovery.
 There exist various groups of individuals that have additional financial, social and/or environmental barriers to being resilient in the face of natural hazard events, including the elderly, those with existing cardiovascular conditions, and low-income and/or minority groups.
 As natural hazard events increase in intensity and frequency, these groups will find it harder to safely and efficiently get out of harm's way.
-These groups will also have difficulty in obtaining and paying for essential components to sustain life, such as medications, utilities, and transportation to/from a place of work, etc. The City is exploring programs and tools to enhance resilience and support the needs of its entire population, especially vulnerable households.
-City of Fayetteville Public Service Department TBD, Staff Hours Local Operating Budget Medium Range Medium X X All-Hazards In-Progress: The City is exploring programs and tools for rainfall measuring, hotspot reporting, social vulnerability analysis, and other measures.
+These groups will also have difficulty in obtaining and paying for essential components to sustain life, such as medications, utilities, and transportation to/from a place of work, etc. The City is exploring programs and tools to enhance resilience and support the needs of its entire City of Fayetteville Public Service Department TBD, Staff Hours Local Operating Budget Medium Range Medium X X All-Hazards In-Progress: The City is exploring programs and tools for rainfall measuring, hotspot reporting, social vulnerability analysis, and other measures.
 No measurable progress due lack of funding.